 The surface-to-volume ratio tends to be an intrinsic measure of the potential action of the material or particle.
 The functioning of material surfaces and the coating of particles enhance the biocompatibility of the said particle.
 Also, its circulation time in the blood increases, thus ensuring an extremely selective and effective binding to the target.

 Healthcare nanotechnology has the potency to enable early detection as well as the prevention of many diseases.
 With nanomedicine, diagnosis, cure, and follow-up of diseases improve.
 Even critical conditions such as cancer can be effectively diagnosed, prevented, and treated using this innovative technique.

-Nanomedicine has hundreds of products in clinical trials covering major issues related to musculoskeletal, neurodegenerative, and cardiovascular genres.
+Nanomedicine has hundreds of products in clinical trials covering major musculoskeletal, neurodegenerative, and cardiovascular issues.
 Nanomedicine accounts for about 80 marketed products enabling technology in most healthcare areas.
-It covers a wider horizon from pharmaceutical and nano delivery to medical imaging, biomaterials, and diagnostics.
+It covers a broader horizon from pharmaceutical and nano delivery to medical imaging, biomaterials, and diagnostics.